-These seminars are designed specifically to provide parental support in key areas of family life.
-They are offered at least two times a year and in convenient locations to attend.
-At these seminars, parents will receive support from experts on various family issues through informational training sessions.
+These Workshops are designed specifically to provide parental support in key areas of family life.
+They are offered monthly and virtual or in person.
+At these workshops, parents will receive support from experts on various family issues through informational training sessions.
 Some of the subjects include:

-- Relationship Training: How to improve relationship skills in the family, improving a child's environment and enhancing their educational and social development. - Fatherhood: The value of a father's involvement in a child's life, how that relationship is different from a mother's and why it is necessary into a child's educational and social growth. - Kindergarten Readiness: How to help your child succeed within their Early Childhood growth to succeed in Kindergarten and beyond. - Family Financial Planning: How to improve your budgeting skills within your family. - Children's Literacy: Encouraging parents/families to develop literacy skills to advance their growth. - Nutrition: Parent education on healthy eating tools to prevent and address childhood and family obesity.
+- Relationship Training: How to improve relationship skills in the family, improving a child's environment and enhancing their educational and social development. - Fatherhood: The value of a father's involvement in a child's life, how that relationship is different from a mother's and why it is necessary into a child's educational and social growth. - Kindergarten Readiness: How to help your child succeed within their Early Childhood growth to succeed in Kindergarten and beyond. - Family Financial Planning: How to improve your budgeting skills within your family. - Children's Literacy: Encouraging parents/families to develop literacy skills to advance their growth.